dthyresson/thyresson-io/src/content/blog/post-startups-as-a-service-band.md

 Because a startup is about "starting".
 If you are a 5 year old startup didn't you start already?
 You're scaling now.

-And bands know should also know how to play scales. :)
+And bands should also know how to play scales. :)